renuo/renuo-praktikum/plan.md

 Create a mobile first webpage that displays all the relevant information about renuo and the internship at renuo

+Testing device to ensure that all devices should work: Iphone 4

 ## Components

 * Homepage *